whiteclarkegroup/liquibase-linter/website/docs/custom-reporters.md

 ## Configuring the reporter in Maven

-In the project where our scripts live, we'll add a dependency on our rules project to `liquibase-maven-plugin`, in much the same way that we [added a dependency for `liquibase-linter` originally](configure.md):
+In the project where our scripts live, we'll add a dependency on our reporters project to `liquibase-maven-plugin`, in much the same way that we [added a dependency for `liquibase-linter` originally](configure.md).
 So for our example custom reporting project `wcg-liquibase-linter` we would have the following dependency.

 ```xml